 Meet the opposition | Luton Town

-As Swansea City prepare to take on Luton Town this weekend, we take a closer look at the form and history of the Hatters.
+As Swansea City and Luton Town get ready to lock horns in the Championship, we take a closer look at the history, form, and key men of the Hatters.

 What's their story?